Goldeneye128/golden-prompt/README.md

 ## Prerequisites

-For the best experience with Goldenprompt, it is recommended to have the following tools installed:
+For the best experience, it is recommended to have the following tools installed:

 - `eza`: A command-line utility for easier alias management.
 - `neovim`: An extensible text editor that offers improved functionality over Vim.